 After a truck accident, you may be able to recover compensation from the responsible parties through a personal injury lawsuit.
 Items of compensation that may be available to you include past medical bills, future medical costs, rehabilitation expenses, past lost wages, future diminished earning capacity, scarring, and payment for pain and suffering.
 A Western, PA truck accident lawyer could evaluate your situation thoroughly and work toward the best course of action to pursue compensation in your case.

 Collisions with large commercial vehicles that are hauling dangerous substances place every person present on the site of the collision in serious jeopardy.
-Many of these substances, such as coal or natural gas, can lead to fires or explosions that can inflict harsh burns or impact injuries.
+Many of these substances, such as natural gas, can lead to fires or explosions that can inflict harsh burns or impact injuries.
 Additionally, if these substances leak onto the ground, other drivers may find themselves losing control and colliding with third-party vehicles.

 Negligent truck drivers and their parent companies are responsible for any damage that their actions cause.
 A coal truck accident attorney could help to establish this negligence in a court of law.
 Still, pursuing a personal injury claim is often more challenging than it should be for those injured in catastrophic truck accidents.
 By having legal counsel at your side throughout the claims process, you may be more likely to receive an efficient and fair settlement of your claim.
 Contact a dedicated Indiana, PA lawyer at Marcus & Mack today.